Preußenpark: Borussia

 In 1936, the Free State of Prussia donated to the city of Berlin the sculpture Borussia, which had been created by the sculptor Reinhold Begas in 1855.
 The sculpture is about five meters high and was placed in the Prussian Park on a pedestal about two meters high.
 This shows the personification of Prussia in the form of a female figure with helmet, armor, sword and flowing robe.
 In 1980, the marble original was placed in the Lapidarium to protect it from environmental influences.
 A cast stone copy was installed on February 14, 1981.

 Birdbath with duck

 On the lawn is a birdbath with duck, created by sculptor Rudolf Leptien in the 1950s from shell limestone.

 Faustkämpfer

-As part of the creation of the wide main axis in the early 1920s, the sculpture Faustkämpfer (Pugilist) by Eberhard Encke was placed at the widened southern end of the main axis.
-Around 1934, this was moved to the Humboldt Park, today's Volkspark Wilmersdorf.
+As part of the creation of the wide main axis in the early 1920s, the sculpture Faustkämpfer (Pugilists) by Eberhard Encke was placed at the widened southern end of the main axis.
+The sculpture, along with other Charlottenburg landmarks, is described in Vladimir Nabokov's The Gift, set in the Weimar-era Berlin.
+Around 1934, Pugilists were moved to the Humboldt Park, today's Volkspark Wilmersdorf.
 It is also said to have been melted down in 1944.